PARENT PARTICIPATION

 GENERAL PARENT INFORMATION

-The Texas Education Agency (TEA) Office of Legal Services and Division of Federal and State Education Policy recently revised the Special Education Dispute Resolution Systems Handbook.
+The Texas Education Agency (TEA) Office of Legal Services and Division of Federal and State Education Policy publishes the Special Education Dispute Resolution Systems Handbook.
 The handbook is designed to assist parents, school districts, and other interested parties in understanding and utilizing the available dispute resolution processes.
 It is available at Office of Legal Services.

-TEA also routinely provides copies to parents who have filed due process hearing requests, as well
+TEA also routinely provides copies to parents who have filed due process hearing requests, as well as to anyone who may find the handbook useful.

 The Legal Framework for the Child-Centered Process is a template in an electronic format that summarizes state and federal requirements for special education by topic.
 Parents and schools may use the Legal Framework as a reference in managing the special education system’s procedures and records to ensure accountability that each student is provided the benefits of a free appropriate public education and that relevant special education data is accessible and used in managing system change for continuous student performance and program improvement.
-The Legal Framework for the Child-Centered Process is a Texas education Agency project under the state leadership of Region 18 Education Service Center with the support and staff participation from each of the other regional ESCs.
+The Legal Framework for the Child-Centered Process is a Texas education Agency project under the state leadership of Region 18 Education Service Center with the support and staff participation from each of the other regional Education Service Centers (ESCs).

 The Notice of Procedural Safeguards: Rights of Parents of Students with Disabilities explains the specific rights and responsibilities of the parent in the special education process.
 The Individuals with Disabilities Education Improvement Act 2004 (IDEA 2004) requires school districts to give parents the Procedural Safeguards only one time a year, except upon: initial referral or on request for evaluation; the first occurrence of the filing of a due process hearing complaint; or upon request by a parent.
 It is available in both English and Spanish and can also be downloaded from our site – see bottom of page.